On writing: ALL THE PEOPLE

 The first one who came to my mind was Daisy, softly painted by Francis Scott Fitzgerald in one of the best American novels, The Great Gatsby.
-The Daisy I read in the book was a woman who had loved but lost hope for that love to last, and had decided to marry another man.
+The Daisy I read in the book was a woman who had loved but she had lost hope for that love to last, and she had decided to marry another man.
 My Daisy in ALL THE PEOPLE is called Sylvia Fischer, and she is the protagonist of the novel.
-She is a woman who has suffered in her past, has been abandoned by her Gatsby and has decided to face the challenge, moving forward with her life.
+She is a woman who has suffered in her past, she has been abandoned by her Gatsby and she has decided to face the challenge, moving forward with her life.

 Emma, Jane Austen’s marriage-arranging heroine came in close next.
 Emma in contemporary New York City would be annoying, nosy, and overly excited by the idea of putting people together, of planning dates between men and women in her entourage.
 She became Leslie Connors in ALL THE PEOPLE, a woman with good heart but too high expectations, prone to depression and ready to place hurdles on her own path.

 When I wrote ALL THE PEOPLE I was in the middle of my Les Misérables mania: I had just read Victor Hugo’s massive novel, I had watched the Broadway musical and learned most of the lyrics by heart, completely taken by a deep fascination for the adventures of Fantine and Cosette, and the personality of Jean Valjeant.
 In my novel, Hugo’s protagonist became Mr. Sommersville, a widower who fears his only daughter is going to leave him soon to face certain demise and desperation with a man she just recently met.
 My Mr. Sommersville is a big and sad man, someone who has suffered too much and is just looking for some peace in his life.